afattahi1387/for-example/README.md

 # for-example
-this is for-example project for test gitlab Public projects.
+this is for-example project for test github Public projects.